haltu/muuri/docs/grid-options.md

   - Defines the size of the minimum "safe zone" space, an area in the center of the scrollable element that will be guaranteed not trigger scrolling regardless of threshold size and the dragged item's size.
 This value is a percentage of the scrollable element's size (width and/or height depending on the scroll axes), and should be something between `0` and `1`.
 So in practice, if you set this to e.g `0.5` the safe zone would be 50% of the scrollable element's width and/or height.
 - **speed** &nbsp;&mdash;&nbsp; _number / function_
   - Default value: `Muuri.AutoScroller.smoothSpeed(1000, 2000, 2500)`.
   - Defines the scrolling speed in pixels per second.
 You can provide either static speed with a `number` or dynamic speed with a `function`.
 The function is called before every scroll operation and should return the speed (`number`, pixels per second) for the next scroll operation.
-The function receives three arguments:
+The function has the following parameters:
     - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
       - The dragged `Muuri.Item` instance.
     - **scrollElement** &nbsp;&mdash;&nbsp; _element_ / _window_